sergiogp1/BC-AL-Packages/README.md

 2. AL: Download artifact versions.
 This command allows you to update the available Microsoft artifacts saved in your PC.

 ![Alt Text](resources/gif.gif)

-If something doesn't work or you have a suggestion, report it here: github.com/sergiogp1/BC-AL-Packages